ga-wdi-exercises/street-fighter/README.md

 ## Bonus

-1. Encapsulate all position-change functionality in an object.
+1. Encapsulate all position-related data and functionality in an object.
 2. Try [the harder version](https://www.codewars.com/kata/street-fighter-2-character-selection-part-2/javascript) of the challenge.